deis/deis/contrib/openstack/README.md

 Deis clusters of less than 3 nodes are unsupported.

 ### Deis network settings
-The script creates a private network called 'deis' if no such network exist.
+The script creates a private network called 'deis' if no such network exists.

 By default, the deis subnet IP range is set to 10.21.12.0/24.
 To override it and the default DNS settings, set the following variables:
 ```console